Overview

 The foundation of emotional intelligence is the ability to name the emotion as you are feeling it in real-time.
 Most people only know they’re feeling good or bad but are unable to articulate the emotion.

-They are often overtaken by the auto-pilot response that the emotional triggers, much like an unexpected wave crashing on you.
-By asking them to name the emotion, they are asked to step out of the emotion and curiously look at it from another perspective, which in itself will help manage the emotion.
+They are often overtaken by the autopilot response to the emotional triggers, much like an unexpected wave crashing on you.
+By asking them to name the emotion, they are asked to step out of the emotion and view it from a curious perspective, which in itself will help them manage the emotion.

-Using metaphors is another useful way to elicit emotions.
-“If the emotion was a thing, what would it be like?”
-Maybe it’s like a volcano erupting, or a fire burning, or being caged and unable to get out.
+Using metaphors is another helpful way to elicit emotions.
+“If the emotion were a thing, what would it be like?”
+Perhaps it’s like a volcano erupting, a fire burning, or being caged and unable to escape.

 2. Make it Somatic

-Another useful tool to get people out of the emotional response and back into the logical mind is by focusing on the physical sensations associated with the emotion.
+Another helpful tool to help people move beyond an emotional response and back into a logical mindset is to focus on the physical sensations associated with the emotion.

 3. Contract for Safety

-The worst thing you can do is invalidate the person’s emotions or make them feel as if they are a problem.
-Rather spend a few minutes creating a safety contract, ideally before it is required, but not too soon.
+The worst thing you can do is invalidate the person’s emotions or make them feel as if they are a problem, rather than spend a few minutes creating a safety contract, ideally, before it is required, but not too soon.

 Ask them what they need to feel safe.
 How do they process emotions?
-Do they need to walk away, or do they need to talk about it?
-Each person has a different way of dealing with their emotions and to create safety you need to understand and honour their needs.
+Do they need to walk away, or should they discuss the matter further?
+Each person has a unique way of dealing with their feelings, and to create safety, you need to understand and honour their needs.

 No one wants to overreact emotionally.
-It is as uncomfortable, if not more, for the person reacting as for the other people involved.
-When you can sit down and talk about how to handle these situations before they happen, you may prevent emotional outbursts totally and strengthen trust in the team.
+It is as uncomfortable, if not more so, for the person reacting as it is for the other people involved.
+When you can sit down and discuss how to handle these situations before they arise, you may prevent emotional outbursts entirely and strengthen trust within the team.

 Some more questions you can ask: